-The watercolour drawing of a Herring Gull, below, is another example of Hugh’s art work and his love of nature.
+The watercolour drawing of a Herring Gull, below, is another example of Hugh’s art work confirming his love of nature.

 Finally, the watercolour drawing below depicts the grounds of the Hancock Museum and was completed in 1914.
-This image serves to highlight further the important connection between the Charlton brothers and the Museum, and the special interest that the brothers had in both the Museum and in the Natural History Society.
+It is a view looking over the Great North Road through the entrance gates of the Museum towards St Mary’s Terrace where the Hancock brothers lived.
+The his image serves to highlight further the important connection between the Charlton brothers and the Museum, and the special interest that the brothers had in both the Museum and in the Natural History Society.

 The Hancock Museum curator’s report for 1917-1918 discusses how the Charlton brothers had bequeathed to the museum their entire natural history collections.
 This included over fifty birds and mammals in mounted cases, numerous skins primarily of birds.
 Joseph J. Gill the acting curator during this time, paid tribute to the brothers ‘whose death in their country’s service has deprived natural science of two most ardent and promising votaries’.